The conservative Camassa-Holm flow with step-like irregular initial data: The spectral transform

 \begin{proposition} For every pair $(u,\mu)$ in $\CHdom$ there is a sequence $(u_k,\mu_k)$ of multi-peakon profiles in $\Peakons$ with the following properties: \begin{enumerate}[label=(\roman*), ref=(\roman*), leftmargin=*, widest=iii] \item The sequence $(u_k,\mu_k)$ converges to $(u,\mu)$ in $\CHdom$. \item The corresponding spectral gaps satisfy $\lambda_0(\sigma_k)\geq\lambda_0(\sigma)$. \item The corresponding spectral measures satisfy

 \end{enumerate} If the pair $(u,\mu)$ belongs to $\CHdom^+$, then this sequence $(u_k,\mu_k)$ can be chosen in $\CHdom^+$. \end{proposition}

-\begin{proof} Every measure $\rho$ in $\SM_0$ can be approximated in the sense of Corollary~\ref{corCont}~\ref{itmContiv} by a sequence of measures $\rho_k$ in $\SM_0$ supported on finite sets such that the massless gap of $\rho$ around zero is preserved and~\eqref{eqnPdenserho} is satisfied.
-If $\rho$ belongs to $\SM_0^+$, then this sequence can be chosen in $\SM_0^+$.
+\begin{proof} Every measure $\rho$ in $\SM_0$ can be approximated in the sense of Corollary~\ref{corCont}~\ref{itmContiv} by a sequence of measures $\rho_k$ in $\SM_0$ supported on finite sets such that the massless gap $(-\eta,\eta)$ of $\rho$ around zero is preserved and~\eqref{eqnPdenserho} is satisfied.
+For example, these measures can be chosen as

+If $\rho$ belongs to $\SM_0^+$, then this sequence also belongs to $\SM_0^+$.
 The claim then follows by applying Proposition~\ref{propCont} and Corollary~\ref{corCont} because each measure $\rho_k$ corresponds to a multi-peakon profile $(u_k,\mu_k)$; see~\cite{ConservMP} or~\cite{besasz00} for the positive case.
 Also note that it follows from Proposition~\ref{prop:SpecGap} that all the pairs $(u_k,\mu_k)$ belong to $\CHdom(R)$ for some $R>0$ due to the uniform spectral gaps. \end{proof}

 As an application of the above continuity and approximation properties, we shall now verify relation~\eqref{eqnLCPars}.

 \begin{corollary} If $(u,\mu)$ is a pair in $\CHdom$ and $\rho$ is the corresponding spectral measure, then